mongodb/mongo-jdbc-driver/docs/overview.md

 #### Supported Operating Systems

-The MongoDB JDBC driver is compatible with Windows x86_64 architecture, MacOS x86_64 and MacOS aarch64 architectures, and linux x86_64, and linux arm64 architectures.
+The MongoDB JDBC driver is compatible with:
+- Windows x86_64
+- macOS x86_64 and macOS aarch64 architectures
+- linux x86_64 and linux arm64 architectures

 #### Dependencies